 Park policy requires guests wear biodegradable sunscreen to help protect the hydrological system.
 Also, there are some helpful, but somewhat complex logistics associated with your belongings and equipment for the underground river.
 For full details, visit our Xcaret Tips blog post.

 That’s our day!
 We focused on the nature attractions, but that is not all Xcaret has to offer.
 There are an equally impressive number of cultural attractions, including Mayan ruins, museums, shows, chapels, etc. We could have easily spent another full day here to take it all in.

-Before you go, be sure to read our Top 15 Trips to Have the Best Day at Xcaret!
+Before you go, be sure to read our Top 15 Tips to Have the Best Day at Xcaret!

+We only write about destinations we have personally visited with our family.
+This post contains compensated links.
 Thank you to Xcaret for hosting us on our visit.
-As always, all thoughts and opinions are our own!
+As always, all thoughts and opinions are our own.